josephizatt/sphere-podopoly/README.md

 First take a look at Databases.ods, you'll need Excel, Libre, or OpenOffice to view.

 Databases .ods is now 100% complete!
 Keep up to date with new stuff in the CHANGELOG!

+## Dice

+Current dice development is limited to Scratch.
+Download the the "THROW.sb2" file and import it into Scratch.
+If you need help with this email izattthomas@gmail.com